 Being in the Real Estate Business in San Diego for over 13 years, I too feel the same way.
-Over the years I have seen the benefits of people who bought homes many years ago, even when they thought that it was going to be a challenge and costly; however, fast forward, selling that property now, these people walk away and have moved somewhere else where the cost of living is a lot less, and now they have a lovely next egg.
+Over the years I have seen the benefits of people who bought homes many years ago, even when they thought that it was going to be a challenge and costly; however, fast forward, to selling that property now, these people walk away and have moved somewhere else where the cost of living is a lot less, and now they have a lovely nest egg.
 If these same people had decided to rent instead of buying a home back then, they would be leaving with nothing but memories.

 Buying a home is “an escalator to wealth,” Bach tells CNBC.

 Young adults, in particular, aren’t hopping on this escalator, and it’s a costly mistake, Bach warns: “If millennials don’t buy a home, their chances of actually having any wealth in this country are little to none.
 The average homeowner to this day is 38 times wealthier than a renter.”

 The self-made millionaire is quick to say that the smartest investments he’s ever made have been the three homes he’s purchased.
 He tells CNBC: “I first bought a home in San Francisco.
 It skyrocketed in price.
 I moved to New York and bought another home.
 It skyrocketed in price.
 My net worth has gone up millions and millions of dollars, simply because I’ve lived.”

 Bach argues that you have to live somewhere for the rest of your life, so you might as well invest in a home that you could own permanently.

 I have always said, “As a renter, you are still paying a mortgage; it is just someone else’s.
 Why not make it your own?